Zylphrex/blkplt/REPORT.md

 - insertportion=0
 - requestdistribution=zipfian

 This configuration was chosen for a few things.
 Because of the SSD used in the test was 470G in size, we want enough data on the disk and to perform sufficiently many operations for the test to be meaningful.
 So we chose to fill the disk a little over half full, then perform enough enough operations on the disk such that the log will fill up at least once.
 Because of this, we populated the database with 250 million records in the database,  occupying approximately 50%-60% of the disk.
 Then by performing 1 billion operations on the records with 50% updates, we can then write enough data to fill the entire disk at least once.
-The zipfian request distribution was chosen to more closely simulate what a real-world worklaod is like.
+The zipfian request distribution was chosen to more closely simulate what a real-world workload is like.

 For `Cassandra` on `btrfs`, the configuration had to be changed as follows: